 By having a simple list of what you want to accomplish, you can focus and prioritize where to spend your time and energy.

-This also helps you see the forest from the trees and when you are mired in the thick of things, it’s a way to help remind yourself what’s important.
+This also helps you see the forest for the trees and when you are mired in the thick of things, it’s a way to help remind yourself what’s important.

 It also helps you keep peace of mind by having your lists of results you want down in writing instead of buzzing around in your head.